The Most Powerful Eunuchs In History

 Died On: 86

-Famous As: Historian
+Famous As: Chinese Historian and Astrologer

 Sima Qian is regarded as the father of Chinese historiography.
 He was castrated and sent to prison for defending a military officer named Li Ling.
 Upon his release, Sima chose to serve as a palace eunuch.